rogerbinns/apsw/doc/execution.rst

 the caller of :meth:`~Cursor.execute`.
 If you return None then the whole row is skipped.
 See the :ref:`example <example-rowtrace>`.

-Row tracers can be installed on a specific cursor by calling :meth:`Cursor.setrowtrace` or for all cursors by calling :meth:`Connection.setrowtrace`, with the cursor tracer taking priority.
+Row tracers can be installed on a specific cursor by setting :attr:`Cursor.rowtrace` or for all cursors by setting :attr:`Connection.rowtrace`, with the cursor tracer taking priority.

 .. _apswtrace: